-I bring this up, because recently I went through the process of buying an asset online that rekindled the feelings I had all those years ago as a teenager placing his first stock buy order.
+I bring this up, because I also remember going through a similar process of buying an asset online a while back that rekindled the feelings I had all those years ago as a teenager placing his first stock buy order.

 I was a nervous.
-It wasn’t a small amount of money at stake.
+It was a small amount of money at stake to start.
 But more importantly, it was not a process I’d been through before.

-But over the past few months, as I’ve traded a bit more, and gained some familiarity and comfort with what I’m doing, and I’m now at ease at moving around this asset, and trading it.
+But over time as I traded a more, and gained familiarity and comfort with what I was doing, I felt at ease around this asset, and trading it.